CygnusNetworks/asterisk-usecallmanager/README.md

   --build-arg DEBIAN_VERSION=trixie \
   --build-arg ASTERISK_DEBIAN_VERSION=22.6.0~dfsg+~cs6.15.60671435-1 \
   --build-arg PATCH_VERSION=22.6.0 \
-  -t asterisk-usecallmanager:22.6-ucm .
+  -t asterisk-usecallmanager:22.6 .
 ```

-Adjust the args to match versions provided by Debian and the UCM patchset you want to consume.
+Adjust the args to match versions provided by Debian and the usecallmanager patchset you want to consume.
+**Make sure that the debian archive currently hold the ASTERISK_DEBIAN_VERSION which you specified.**
+See: https://packages.debian.org/sid/asterisk for Debian unstable (sid) packages.

 ## License
 This repository contains Docker build scripts and example configs.
 Asterisk itself is licensed under GPLv2; consult Debian packaging and the UseCallManager project for their respective licenses.

+## Credits

+Many thanks to the UseCallManager project for providing the patches and the maintainer Gareth Palmer.

+See: https://github.com/sponsors/usecallmanagernz for sponsorship the project.